Pro Forma Financial Statement Template

 Why Bother With Pro Forma Financials?

 Thinking about where your business will be in the future can be a big help.
-Pro forma statements can help you figure out how to finance your business or impress lenders with your adaptive business model.
+Pro forma financial statements in Excel can help you figure out how to finance your business or impress lenders with your adaptive business model.

 Imagine how things will change when your company starts bringing in more money.
 Important variables such as how much you need to pay in taxes could change multiple times.
 It makes sense to start planning how to combat that change as early as possible.
 This sort of forward thinking is what goes into a financial forecast.